Eleanor Roosevelt: Cultural references and depictions

 In 1996, Washington Post writer Bob Woodward reported that Hillary Clinton had been having "imaginary discussions" with Eleanor Roosevelt from the start of Clinton's time as first lady.
 Following the Democrats' loss of congressional control in the 1994 elections, Clinton had engaged the services of Human Potential Movement proponent Jean Houston.
 Houston encouraged Clinton to pursue the Roosevelt connection, and while no psychic techniques were used with Clinton, critics and comics immediately suggested that Clinton was holding séances with Roosevelt.
 The White House stated that this was merely a brainstorming exercise, and a private poll later indicated that most of the public believed these were indeed just imaginary conversations, with the remainder believing that communication with the dead was actually possible.
 In her 2003 autobiography Living History, Clinton titled an entire chapter "Conversations with Eleanor", and stated that holding "imaginary conversations [is] actually a useful mental exercise to help analyze problems, provided you choose the right person to visualize.
 Eleanor Roosevelt was ideal."

 In 1996, the children's picture book Eleanor by Barbara Cooney, about Eleanor Roosevelt, was published.
 It describes her as a shy girl who goes on to do great things.

-The Golden Age, a historical novel published in 2000 by Gore Vidal, the seventh and final novel in his Narratives of Empire series, features Eleanor Roosevelt as a character.
-An often repeated theme in it is the reference to Roosevelt as "Emperor of the World", to Eleanor Roosevelt as "The Empress", and so on.

 FDR: American Badass! is a 2012 American comedy film spoofing the life and presidency of Franklin Roosevelt.
 In this version of his life, his polio is caused by werewolves.
 Werewolves are also behind the Axis powers, and it is up to President Roosevelt to stop them and their plans for world domination.
 The film features Lin Shaye as Eleanor Roosevelt.

 In 2014, The Roosevelts was released.
 Produced and directed by Ken Burns, the series focuses on the lives of Theodore, Franklin, and Eleanor.
 The series premiered to positive reviews and was nominated for 3 Primetime Emmy Awards, with Peter Coyote winning for Outstanding Narrator for the first episode.
 In September 2014, The Roosevelts became the most streamed documentary on the PBS website to date.

-Clinton: The Musical played Off-Broadway in the spring of 2015 after playing in various festivals; in it Hillary Clinton is visited by a vision of Eleanor Roosevelt, who tries to convince her to stay with the two sides of Bill Clinton, Billy and WJ, but Hillary misinterprets Eleanor and instead decides that she's going to run for president ("Brew It for Your Country").

 Dear Eleanor is a 2016 film about two best friends traveling across the U.S. in 1962 to meet their childhood hero, Eleanor Roosevelt.